eXascaleInfolab/recimpute/README.md

 ## Execution

 <!---
-The code can be excuted either by running the full system or by running sequentially the individual components.
+The code can be executed either by running the full system or by running sequentially the individual components.
 -->

 ### Train the model